 When you plan out what steps you would like to take, consider a few things.
 What does your job need from you?
 Do you need to be calm?
 Productive?
 Creative, accurate, empathetic, assertive, what?
 Also consider what you need from your job (from the actual work to coworkers, boss, etc).
 Do you need support, or do you need to be left alone?
 Do you need creativity or seriousness?
 These should be the good juju correspondences you are trying to attract.
 And, don’t forget to consider what you don’t need from your job, as well as what your job doesn’t need from you.
 What are your bad habits?
 These should be the bad juju ideas you are trying to get rid of, one way for the other.

 The most important thing though, is to build resilience and have a back up plan.
 Not matter how much you may (or may not) love your job, there are always days that just suck.
 Think about developing a regular meditation practice as a method of building mental and spiritual fortitude, and to be more in tune with your physical state, which is connected with your mental and spiritual state.
 If you already meditate, developing a shortened “reset” meditation that can easily be done over a bathroom break can be that much easier.
 Become proficient (if you are not already) at grounding and centering, so that you can reach out and be connected at a moment’s notice.
 One of the most common (and for many people, most effective) grounding meditations and visualizations is the Tree of Life grounding.
+Put a little something in your pocket as a focus tool, like a worry stone or talisman.
 If you have an area to go outside and spend a few minutes renewing in nature when you are feeling stressed, that can help too.

 While most of us have some work-free idyllic fantasy, its probably not happening any time soon, even if it might be a feasible long term goal.
 Find ways to make work spiritually and mentally renewing (and don’t forget the common sense healthy stuff like exercise, diet, and proper sleep!!).
 In the meantime, making work as pleasurable and worthwhile as possible is the best that most of us can do…